cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 Has a nice section talking about different SLT metrics.
 Mostly the same ones as NMT, e.g. BLEU.
 SLR has a few, e.g. sign error rate, gloss error rate.
 No mention of measuring sign language generation quality.

+TODO: have another look-see at this one, see if there's any methods that look interesting to investigate a bit more.

 #### [Sign Language Translation A Survey of Approaches and Techniques (2023)](https://www.mdpi.com/2079-9292/12/12/2678)

 This one could use some copyediting.
 I did appreciate their dive into visual feature extractors.